 Coconut flour can be used in both sweet and savory recipes.
 It is unsweetened and has a slight smell and taste of coconut, but this easily blends well with other ingredients in recipes and does not overpower other tastes.
 While it has a light, airy appearance and texture when dried, it becomes pretty dense when cooked with or baked.

-You will want to make sure to de-clump the flour first before cooking with it, since it’s prone to forming clumps; do this by mixing it with a fork to take out any air bubbles or lumpy bits.
+You want to make sure to de-clump the flour first before cooking with it, since it’s prone to forming clumps.
+Do this by mixing it with a fork to take out any air bubbles or lumpy bits.

-Some ways to take advantage of the benefits of coconut flour nutrition include using it in these types of baked recipes:
+Looking for a cake flour substitute that is gluten-free and adds incredible flavor to any recipe?
+You can take advantage of the health benefits of coconut flour by using it in these baked coconut flour recipes:

 - Breads, with a dense texture